triestpa/Police-Analysis-Python/README.md

 The source code and figures for this analysis can be found in the companion Github repository - https://github.com/triestpa/Police-Analysis-Python

+To preview the completed IPython notebook, visit the page [here](https://github.com/triestpa/Police-Analysis-Python/blob/master/traffic_stop_analysis.ipynb).

 > This tutorial and analysis would not be possible without the work performed by [The Standford Open Policing Project](https://openpolicing.stanford.edu/).
 Much of the analysis performed in this tutorial is based on the work that has already performed by this team.
 [A short tutorial](https://openpolicing.stanford.edu/tutorials/) for working with the data using the R programming language is provided on the official project website.

-# The Data
+## The Data

 In the United States, there are, on average, more than 50,000 traffic stops every day.
 The potential number of data points for each stop is huge, from the demographics (age, race, gender) of the driver, to the location, time of day, stop reason, stop outcome, car model, and much more.
-Unfortunately, not every state makes this data available, and those that do often have different reporting standards for what information is recorded.
-Even different counties and districts within each state can be inconstant in how each traffic stop is recorded.
-The research team at Stanford has managed to gather traffic-stop data from twenty states, and has worked to regularize the reporting standards for 11 fields.
+Unfortunately, not every state makes this data available, and those that do often have different standards for what information is recorded.
+Different counties and districts within each state can also be inconstant in how each traffic stop is recorded.
+The [research team at Stanford](https://openpolicing.stanford.edu/) has managed to gather traffic-stop data from twenty states, and has worked to regularize the reporting standards for 11 fields.

 - Stop Date
 - Stop Time